 Now when was the last time that your boss, your manager, your CEO turned to your employees and said: “Stop working.
 Go Play.”

 Maybe in very few places.
-For those of you who work in large enterprises, how often have you been told by your manager or your senior management to “stop working and go and play?”
+For those of you who work in large enterprises, how often have you been told by your manager or your senior management to “stop working and go have fun?”
 Never, right?

 Whenever I’ve worked for larger companies I’ve never had somebody come to me and say that.
 It happened in the startups I founded and worked in, but never in the larger enterprises.